-NOTICE: For the Fall 2020 semester, face-to-face appointments continue to be offered in online format.
+NOTICE: Face-to-face appointments continue to be offered in online format.
 If you wish to meet in-person, please plan in advance with the Graduate Writing Assistant to schedule a time.

 The School of Social Work is pleased to offer writing support for social work graduate students in the master and doctoral program.
 Our Graduate Writing Assistant (GWA) will consult on a one-to-one basis with you by providing student support and confidence building related to writing ability, learning to find your own voice and to interpret assignments, apply rubric evaluation tools, and self-reflect upon overall writing within the context of coursework, banded dissertation and broader graduate studies.
 The GWA will help develop additional supports for graduate students within the School of Social Work in consultation with faculty as needed.
 The GWA will not edit or write papers for you.

 Making an appointment guarantees that you will have one hour with the graduate writing assistant (GWA).
 We offer three different appointment types: face-to-face, eTutoring, and online.
 See the sections below for more information.